Combining Quasiparticle Self-Consistent $GW$ and Machine-Learned DFT+$U$ to Assess Half-Metallicity in Co- and Ni-Based Heuslers: Methods

 where \(N_i\) is the total number of atoms, and \(m\) is the magnetic moment produced by each method.
 Including the magnetic term leads to faster and more robust convergence of the BO algorithm, as shown in the SI.

 Previously, we used HSE as the reference method \cite{yu2020machine}.
-However, as discussed above, for the materials studied here, we consider QPGW as a more reliable choice.
+However, as discussed above, for the materials studied here, we consider QP$GW$ as a more reliable choice.
 For metallic Heusler compounds, the objective function coefficients are set to $\alpha_1 = 0.0$, $\alpha_2 = 0.5$, and $\alpha_3 = 0.5$, assigning equal weights to the band structure and magnetic moments. $N_b$ is set to 16 with 8 bands above and 8 bands below the Fermi level.
 The parameter $\kappa$, which controls the balance between exploration and exploitation in the BO upper confidence bound acquisition function \cite{yu2020machine}, is set to 5.
 For the Heuslers studied here, Hubbard $U$ corrections were applied to the $d$-orbitals of the transition-metal elements, X and Y, but not to the main-group element, Z. The BO algorithm was deemed converged if either (i) the difference in the objective function between two consecutive iterations was less than 0.0001 or (ii) the change in the interpolated optimum of the objective function over ten successive iterations was less than 0.005.
-The resulting $U$ values for each material are summarized in Table \ref{tab:table1} and BO convergence plots are provided in the SI.